mukilar/Ghost-Hunting-Finding-a-Botnet-in-NetFlow-Traffic/README.md

 https://www.stratosphereips.org/datasets-ctu13

 This second link provides an overview of the Czech Technical University dataset 13 (CTU-13), of which we are examining one part (CTU-Malware-Capture-Botnet-54).

+Backup site for CTU-13 dataset: https://mega.nz/folder/vdRmBA6D#yMZXx74nnu8GjhdwSF54Sw/folder/TBAVQK5b

 Here's a link to our presentation on YouTube: https://www.youtube.com/watch?v=Z_-J9RFIwlQ&feature=youtu.be